MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 The charge of the molecule used for the wavefunction calculation.
 This **must** be properly assigned.

 ## Multiplicity
-The multiplicity (2S+1) of the wavefunction, where S is the total spin angular momentum of the configuration.
+The multiplicity (2*S*+1) of the wavefunction, where S is the total spin angular momentum of the configuration.
 E.g. a closed shell wavefunction in it's ground-state usually has multiplicity 1, one unpaired electron has multiplicity 2.
 Must be positive above 0.

-## HAR
+## HAR // Iterative
 Continue calculations until final convergence is achieved over a full cycle of WFN and Least Squares refinement.
 Criteria as per definiton of HAR in tonto.
-This will need much more time!
+This will need much more time.
+But in case you use ORCA the last wavefunction is used as initial guess, which will save a lot of time on the consecutive steps.

 ## Max Cycles
 This defines a criteria for the abortion of HAR, if convergence is not achieved.
 Maybe restraints or better parameters, resolution cutoffs or other improvements to your model might help with convergence.

 ## Integration Accuracy
-Selectr which accuracy level is requested for the integration of electron density.
-This affects calcualtion of .tsc files significantly.
+Select which accuracy level is requested for the integration of electron density.
+This affects time needed for calcualtion of .tsc files significantly.
 Normal should be sufficient in all cases.
 Extreme is mainly for benchmark and test purposes.
 Low can be used, if the number of electrons after integration is sill correct.
 Please check in the log files, whether this is the case!

 ## Use Relativistics
 Use DKH2 relativistic Hamiltonian.
 This should only be used with x2c-family basis sets.
 But for them it is highly recommended.